-(13) Subsequent Event
+(14) Subsequent Event

-In January 2005, the Company received an \$88.0 million loan from Mediacom LLC.
-The investment is in the form of demand notes, which have a 6.7% annual interest rate, payable semi-annually in cash.
+In January 2005, the Company borrowed the entire amount of the \$200.0 million delay-draw term loan, repaid \$112.0 million of its indebtedness under its revolving credit facility and loaned \$88.0 million to Mediacom Broadband LLC.
+The loan to Mediacom Broadband LLC is in the form of a demand note, which has a 6.7% annual interest rate, payable semi-annually in cash.